mealycpp/ECE4301_Fall2025/Group D/Joshua Deckman & Jack Pearson/demo/README.md

 Default size is 256 MiB and default iterations is 20x.
 So the main instruction being exercised is `aese`.

-The demo can be run by simply doing `./bench.sh`.
+The demo can be run by simply executing `./bench.sh`.

-This will run HW-accelerated and pure-SW versions of the demo.
+This will run hardware-accelerated (HW) and pure-software (SOFT) versions of the demo.

-On our pi, we observe that the demo finishes in 24.14 seconds with HW acceleration and 59.39 seconds without HW acceleration, meaning the Pi crypto engine **does indeed provide a speedup of about 50%**.
+On our Pi, we observe that the demo finishes in 24.14 seconds with HW acceleration and 59.39 seconds without HW acceleration, meaning the Pi crypto engine **does indeed reduce runtime by about 50%**.

 A video of running the demo is in this directory.
 Below are the results of the
 demo: